-The Miami Valley Regional Planning Commission (MVRPC), Montgomery County, The Dayton Foundation and leaders from the Disaster Recovery Network announced the formation of the Disaster Recovery Leadership Board earlier this Spring.
-The board will provide strategic leadership, oversight and transparency regarding the disaster recovery efforts in our Region.
-The board also will assist with fundraising, communications, and potential policy and protocol creation to aid in rebuilding and recovering our Region post-disaster.
+The Miami Valley Regional Planning Commission (MVRPC), Montgomery County, The Dayton Foundation, and leaders from the Disaster Recovery Network established the Disaster Recovery Leadership Board in early 2020.
+The board provides strategic leadership, oversight, and transparency regarding the disaster recovery efforts in our Region.
+The board also assists with fundraising, communications, and potential policy and protocol creation to aid in rebuilding and recovering our Region post-disaster.

 Chairing the board is Woodrow Stroud, a representative from the MVRPC Board of Directors and the Greene County Transit Board.